unit-io/unitdb/README.md

 ```
 	topic := []byte("teams.alpha.ch1.u1?ttl=1h")
 	msg := []byte("msg for team alpha channel1 receiver1")
-	b.PutEntry(unitdb.NewEntry(topic, msg))
+	db.PutEntry(opic, msg)

 ```

 #### Read messages
 Use DB.Get() to read messages from a topic.
-Use last parameter to specify duration or specify number of recent messages to read from a topic. for example, "last=1h" gets messages from unitdb stored in last 1 hour, or "last=100" to get last 100 messages from unitdb.
+Use last parameter to specify duration or specify number of recent messages to read from a topic. for example, "last=1h" gets messages from unitdb stored in last 1 hour, or "last=10" to get last 10 messages from unitdb.
 Specify an optional parameter Query.Limit to retrieve messages from a topic with a limit.

 ```

 	var err error
 	var msg [][]byte
-	msgs, err = db.Get(&unitdb.Query{Topic: []byte("teams.alpha.ch1?last=100")})
+	msgs, err = db.Get(&unitdb.Query{Topic: []byte("teams.alpha.ch1?last=10")})
     ....
-	msgs, err = db.Get(&unitdb.Query{Topic: []byte("teams.alpha.ch1.u1?last=1h", Limit: 100}))
+	msgs, err = db.Get(&unitdb.Query{Topic: []byte("teams.alpha.ch1.u1?last=1h", Limit: 10}))

 ```